40 Years Ago: Mick Taylor Quits the Rolling Stones

 Taylor had already been playing with British blues legend John Mayall when the Stones fired Brian Jones due to his drug abuse in June of 1969.
 Mayall suggested the 20-year-old musician to the group, and he made his live debut with the Rolling Stones at a free Hyde Park show in London, performing in front of 250,000 people.

-Taylor went on to record a string of classics with the band, including ‘Let It Bleed,’ ‘Sticky Fingers,’ ‘Exile on Main St.’ and ‘It’s Only Rock and Roll.’
+Taylor went on to record a string of classics with the band, including ‘Let It Bleed,’ ‘Sticky Fingers,’ ‘Exile on Main Street’ and ‘It’s Only Rock and Roll.’
 His virtuosic guitar playing brought a very different element to the band, which had previously relied on the rhythmic interplay between Jones and Keith Richards.

 “I think he had a big contribution,” Mick Jagger told Rolling Stone in 1995.
 “He made it very musical.
 He was a very fluent, melodic player, which we never had, and we don’t have now.
 Neither Keith nor [Ronnie Wood] plays that kind of style.”